 We humans are accustomed to wanting to celebrate potty time on our own.
-With the minor exception of certain cultures throughout human history, we are conditioned to think the concept is inappropriate and we don’t even like to talk about it.
+With the minor exception of certain cultures throughout human history, we are conditioned to think that the concept is inappropriate, and we don’t even like to talk about it.
 It’s embarrassing, private, and totally taboo.

-Cats, on the other hand, disagree with that.
-They don’t give a single hoot about privacy, but rather protection.
-Using the bathroom is a very vulnerable time for any mammal, so their instinct is to hide.
-In the wild, this could leave them susceptible to attacks—so you could say it’s ingrained in their DNA.
+Cats disagree with that.
+They don’t care about privacy, but rather protection.
+Using the bathroom is a vulnerable time for any mammal, so their instinct is to hide.
+In the wild, this could leave them susceptible to attacks—so you could say that it’s ingrained in their DNA.

-So, in addition to general visits with you to the bathroom—is there a real reason your cat is so adamant about sharing this time with you?
+So, in addition to general visits with you to the bathroom, is there a real reason that your cat is so adamant about sharing this time with you?

 Also, sense of smell is a real thing.
 Your body is shouting out all kinds of scent signals while you do your thing.
-If they correlate smells, they might want to share the experience.
+If they associate certain smells with you, they might want to share the experience.

 If Bathroom Sharing Is a Problem

-If you just can’t seem to concentrate on the pot when you have judging eyes staring at you, tails whipping—then maybe it’s time to relocate the litter box.
-After all, one living, breathing being doing number two is enough—why have the access?
+If you just can’t seem to concentrate on the pot when you have judging eyes staring at you, maybe it’s time to relocate the litter box.
+After all, one living, breathing being doing number two is enough—why give them the access?

 If you are at your wit’s end with your cat’s bathroom intrusion, just try to move the litter box.
-This isn’t always possible since sometimes you have few options on litter box placement—but you can always give it a go.
+This isn’t always possible if you have few options on litter box placement, but you can always give it a go.

 Also, if you can handle the screams accusing you of betrayal, you can always shut them out while you go.
 Sure, you might get the stink eye for days without a break, but eventually, they’ll get over it.

-Our cats are a real mystery—and not just because they like to invade on you in the loo.
-It’s hard to say exactly why they develop certain habits, or why they are widespread through the feline gene pool.
+Our cats are a real mystery—and not just because they like to invade your potty space.
+It’s hard to say exactly why they develop certain habits or why they are widespread through the feline gene pool.
 But one thing is for sure, your cat doesn’t plan on stopping anytime soon.